hastho/pigeos/README.md

 ## Intention

-Pi/GEOS intention is to simulate the user experience of running PC/GEOS a classic DOS-PC as much as possible on a Raspberry Pi.
+Pi/GEOS intention is to simulate the user experience of running PC/GEOS on a classic DOS-PC as much as possible on a Raspberry Pi.
 Furthermore the user should be able to do some serious work on the system e.g. print documents or share them with other people in todays common data formats like PDF.